cocoroutine/quilted/README.md

 Titles are not a strong factor in determining if you are qualified for a position.
 They are made up and do not transfer from one company to another.
 You can optionally include it if you have a great title and looking for a similar position or a slight upgrade.

 The font should be gray.
-It should be positioned to the right of your name.
+In a comple format if all item positions are taken it should be positioned adjacent to your name.

 #### Location (recommended)

 Location should be where you are seeking a job.
 It is not your home address.
 Location should only be a major metro area.
-The major metro area means you are seeking a position within the proper metro area.
+The major metro area means you are seeking a position within that proper metro area.
 It should also have your intended form of travel as an icon.

 - NYC via Subway (_seeking positon only in NYC proper_)
 - Boston via Car

 Use of the word greater should inform you are looking for a position outside of or within the major metro area.